DIY Young's Double Slit with Laser Pointers: Wave Nature of Light for H2 Physics

 TL;DR

 Turn a $5 laser pointer into a quantum demonstrator.
-By creating two parallel slits with twin hairs, razor blades or pencil leads, you'll record textbook interference fringes, determine the laser wavelength within ±2 nm, and master the calculations that appear in every H2 Physics paper - no optics bench needed.
+By creating two parallel slits with twin hairs, razor blades or pencil leads, you'll record textbook interference fringes, determine the laser wavelength to within a few percent (tens of nm), and master the calculations that appear in every H2 Physics paper - no optics bench needed.

 1 Why Young's Double Slit Changed Physics Forever